 IMPORTANT TIP: Most shoes don’t provide the correct type of support or structure to be fitted with an orthotic.
-Please make sure you are providing your child with a supportive shoe if you want him or her to get the full benefits of the orthotics!
+Please make sure you are providing your child with a supportive shoe if you want him or her to get the full benefits of the orthotics.

 Before I show you a selection of the deepest shoes for orthotics, I want to emphasize that it doesn’t matter how much support and structure a shoe provides, if it’s not fitted properly, your child won’t get any of the benefits that the shoes have to offer.

-I always recommend parents to take their children to their local kids’ shoe store, where a shoe fitter can properly measure your kids’ feet and find shoes that FIT.
-However, several parents have contacted me asking about where they can get their shoes online since they don’t have any shoe stores left in their area that they TRUST.
+I always recommend parents to take their children to their local kids’ shoe store, where a shoe fitter can properly measure their kids’ feet and find shoes that FIT.
+However, several parents have contacted me asking about where they can get their kids’ shoes online since they don’t have any shoe stores left in their area that they TRUST.

 If you are one of those parents, start by reading a post I wrote where I describe the best way to make sure your child is wearing the correct shoe size:

-All of these shoe styles fit “true to size”, which means that you need a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+All of these shoe styles fit “true to size”, which means that you need a half a size longer of the size that your child measures in the standard foot measuring scale (Brannock device) in order to allow for growing room.

 Even if your child doesn’t have wide or extra wide feet, orthotics take a lot of room inside the shoes so you might need to choose the wider width.

-Don’t Forget About Your Kids’ Socks – Keep Your Kids’ Feet Healthy!
+Don’t Forget About your Kids’ Socks – Keep your Kids’ Feet Healthy!

-Socks act as a barrier between our kids’ feet and the socks.They prevent the build up of bacteria inside the shoe and also protect your kids’ toes from rubbing against the shoe.
+Socks act as a barrier between your kids’ feet and the shoes, preventing the build up of bacteria inside the shoe and also protecting your kids’ feet from rubbing against the shoe.

-I have also helped several children that can’t stand how socks feel find the correct type of socks.
+I have also helped several children that couldn’t stand wearing socks with their shoes find the correct type of socks.
 There are certain kids’ that feel every bump and lump as soon as you put socks on them, and they will refuse to wear them.